 The third fault condition check can be used to monitor the CCFL current.
 Specifically, it checks whether the voltage at the CSDET pin is higher than 1.25V.
-If CSDET does not cross its 1.25V threshold once during 8 successive clock cycles then this fault will be triggered.
-(Remember that the clock frequency is twice as fast as the driving frequency of the CCFL).
+If CSDET does not cross its 1.25V threshold once during 4 successive clock cycles then this fault will be triggered.
 This protection is disabled while the SSC ramp is below 3V, such as at the beginning of every dimming cycle.
 This fault check is disabled during the start up mode, as are all the fault checks.
 This fault condition is used to check that a reasonable minimum amount of current is flowing in the tube.

-Figure 17 is a simplified schematic of the fault protection circuitry used in the AME9003.
+Figure 17 is a simplified schematic of the fault protection circuitry used in the AME9002.
 Most of the signals have been previously defined however some need a little explanation.
 The VDDOK signal is a power OK signal that goes high when the 5V supply (VDD) is valid.
 The CHOP signal stops the operation of the switching circuitry once every dimming cycle for burst mode brightness control.
 The output signal, FIRST, is high during the start up mode then is low during subsequent cycles.
 It causes the SSC pin to initially source 1000 times less current than on subsequent dimming cycles in order to provide the 1 second initial start up period.
 The NORM signal is an enable signal to the switching circuitry.
 When it is high the circuit works normally.
 When it is low the switching circuitry stops.

-SSC, SSC1ST and SSV pins
+SSC and SSV pins

-Besides defining the initial 1 second start up period the SSC pin sprimary role is to define a time period in which the 2nd and 3rd fault conditions (previously described) are disabled.
+Besides defining the initial 1 second start up period the SSC pin's primary role is to define a time period in which the 2nd and 3rd fault condition (previously described) are disabled.
 This period of time is called the blanking interval.
-During the initial start up period after a power on reset or just after a low to high transition on the CE pin the SSC pin sources 1.5uA into external capacitors, C3 and C31.
-At this time the SSC1ST pin is connected to VSS through an internal switch so the charging current out of SSC must charge the parallel combination of C3 and C31.
-For subsequent dimming cycles, after the initial startup period, the SSC pin sources 140uA and the SSC1ST pin is open circuited which means that the 140uA charging current is only being used to charge C3, not C31 resulting in a faster ramp at the SSC pin..
+During the initial start up period after a power on reset or just after a low to high transition on the CE pin the SSC pin sources 140nA into an external capacitor, C3.
+For subsequent dimming cycles the SSC pin sources 140uA.
 During steady state operation the blanking interval is defined as the time during which V(SSC) < 3V.
 Once the voltage at SSC crosses 3V the blanking interval is finished and all three fault condition checks are enabled.
 (The OVPH > 3.3V fault check is always enabled after the initial start up period.)
 At the beginning of the next dimming cycle the SSC pin is pulled to VSS then allowed to ramp upwards again.

-During steady state operation the SSV pin is pulled to ground with a 10uA current source before the beginning of every dimming cycle.
-As the dimming cycle starts the SSV pin sources 10uA into external capacitor, C14.
+During steady state operation the SSV pin (like the SSC pin) is pulled to ground at the beginning of every dimming cycle then sources 20uA into an external capacitor.
 This creates a 0 to 5 volt ramp at the SSV pin.
 This ramp is used to limit the duty cycle of the PWM gate drive signal available at the OUTA pin.
 The SSV pin accomplishes duty cycle limiting by clamping the COMP voltage to no higher than the SSV voltage.
 Because the magnitude of the COMP voltage is proportional to the duty cycle of the PWM signal at OUTA the duty cycle starts each dimming cycle at zero and slowly increases to its steady state value as the voltage at SSV increases.
-At the end of the dimming cycle the SSV pin sinks 10uA out of cap C14 which causes the SSV pin to ramp towards zero, which in turn causes COMP to ramp to zero, which limits the duty cycle and ultimately turns off the lamp for that dimming cycle.
 (Figure 9 shows this operation.)